 FINAL EXAM: The Final Exam will consist entirely of questions concerning definitions and theorems from the course.
 There will be no "problems" on the final exam.
-The goal of the final exam is to encourage you to learn the facts of the course.
+The goal of the final exam is to encourage you to learn the facts of the course, and to provide a way to improve your grade, if you wish.
+An 'A' on the final exam will add 5 accepted problem credits to your accepted problems score.